-Using a variant of the Matrix Tree Theorem, Whitty [2352] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n + 1)-vertex trees.
+Using a variant of the Matrix Tree Theorem, Whitty [2724] specifies an $n \times n$ matrix of indeterminates whose determinant is a multivariate polynomial that enumerates the gracefully labeled (n + 1)-vertex trees.
 Whitty also gives a bijection between gracefully labelled graphs and rook placements on a chessboard on the Möbius strip.
-In [458] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.
+In [499] Buratti, Rinaldi, and Traetta use graceful labelings of paths to obtain a result on Hamiltonian cycle systems.

-In [440] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
+In [481] Brankovic and Wanless describe applications of graceful and graceful-like labelings of trees to several well known combinatorial problems including complete graph decompositions, the Oberwolfach problem, and coloring.
 They also discuss the connection between α -labeling of paths and near transversals in Latin squares and show how spectral graph theory might be used to further the progress on the graceful tree conjecture.

-Arkut, Arkut, and Basak [150] and Basak [185] proposed an efficient method for managing Internet Protocol (IP) networks by using graceful labelings of the nodes of the spanning caterpillars of the autonomous sub-networks to assign labels to the links in the sub-networks.
-Graceful labelings of trees also have been used in multi protocol label switching (MPLS) routing platforms in IP networks [151].
+Arkut, Arkut, and Basak [172] and Basak [217] proposed an efficient method for managing Internet Protocol (IP) networks by using graceful labelings of the nodes of the spanning caterpillars of the autonomous sub-networks to assign labels to the links in the sub-networks.
+Graceful labelings of trees also have been used in multi protocol label switching (MPLS) routing platforms in IP networks [173], [2337], and [2506].

 Despite the efforts of many, the graceful tree conjecture remains open even for trees with maximum degree 3.
-More specialized results about trees are contained in [386], [412], [1195], [1440], [468], [1076], and [1787].
-In [622] Edwards and Howard provide a lengthy survey paper on graceful trees.
-Robeva [1780] provides an extensive survey of graceful labelings of trees in her 2011 undergraduate honors thesis at Stanford University.
-Alfalayleh, Brankovic, Giggins, and Islam [105] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
+More specialized results about trees are contained in [425], [451], [1342], [1615], [510], [1204], and [2067].
+In [679] Edwards and Howard provide a lengthy survey paper on graceful trees.
+Robeva [2058] provides an extensive survey of graceful labelings of trees in her 2011 undergraduate honors thesis at Stanford University.
+Alfalayleh, Brankovic, Giggins, and Islam [118] survey results related to the graceful tree conjecture as of 2004 and conclude with five open problems.
 Alfalayleh et al.: say "The faith in the [graceful tree] conjecture is so strong that if a tree without a graceful labeling were indeed found, then it probably would not be considered a tree."
-In his Princeton University senior thesis Superdock [2122] provided an extensive survey of results and techniques about graceful trees.
+In his Princeton University senior thesis Superdock [2465] provided an extensive survey of results and techniques about graceful trees.
 He also obtained some specialized results about the gracefulness of spiders and trees with diameter 6.
-Arumugam and Bagga [158] discuss computational efforts aimed at verifying the graceful tree conjecture and we survey recent results on generating all graceful labelings of certain families of unicyclic graphs.
+Arumugam and Bagga [181] discuss computational efforts aimed at verifying the graceful tree conjecture and we survey recent results on generating all graceful labelings of certain families of unicyclic graphs.
+Sethuraman and Murugan [2209] construct a graceful unicyclic graph G from every graceful tree T with V(G) = V(T) such that the graceful labeling of G is derived from the graceful labeling of T.